thetrime/trimeplay/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Some rants about BrightScript

+I'm amazed at the quality of applications people CAN produce using this language.
+It has a few nice features, but is astonishingly lacking in some really central areas.
+I cannot believe that I can't get the duration of a video out of an roVideo{Player,Screen}.
+That just beggars belief.
+It's a shame that a media-centric device cannot give me more information about MP4 streams in general.
+I had to write an MP4 decoder from scratch to parse the files and get out the timescale and duration.
+I'm disappointed that everything is coerced to a float.
+It makes integer arithmetic risky at best.
+I had to write an arbitrary-precision arithmetic module to get the duration of a video, since I was asking the http server for larger and larger ranges of data, and eventually I ended up crossing a bit boundary and getting negative integers.
+It's bizarre that str(3) returns " 3" and not "3".
+I know that there's 3.toStr(), but *only because it is mentioned in an example on the Brightscript Reference Page*.
+Not because it was documented?
+The roFloat page (which itself is a challenge to find) says that ifFloat only implements GetFloat and SetFloat.
+It doesn't actually say what these functions do, though.